marziq/OSProject/README.md

 ```
 2. Can you change the permission of the files to user codespace.
 You will need this to be able to commit and get points for this question. ***(2 mark)***
 ```bash

 //use sudo and chown
 sudo chown -R codespace:codespace myroot

 ```

+ANSWER : Yes, we can change the permission of the files to user codespace.

 ```bash
 root@f067465b6d76:~# adduser codespace
 Adding user `codespace' ...